-Organic is a label applied to food or materials that have been grown or produced using minimal, if any, chemical fertilizers, pesticides, or other artificial chemicals.
+Organic is a label applied to ingredients that have been grown or produced using minimal, if any, chemical fertilizers, pesticides, or other artificial chemicals.

 Organic products are healthier for the consumer, but let’s not forget that wherever non-organic farming is happening, farm workers are being exposed to dangerous chemicals in large quantities, on a regular basis.
 Let’s raise our voice for those folks, shall we?

 And going organic matters for more than just our own, human, well-being.